sujoyduttajad/Capture-Portfolio/README.md

 This website has four pages(or routes)

-- ##About Us - Initial page which answers what and why the company exists
+- **About Us** - Initial page which answers what and why the company exists
-- Our Work - Showcases the business experience and proof of work
+- **Our Work** - Showcases the business experience and proof of work
-- Subscriptions - What services the company provides at what cost
+- **Subscriptions** - What services the company provides at what cost
-- Contact Us - An interactive way to communicate
+- **Contact Us** - An interactive way to communicate

+All the the components and contents are customizable and responsive.
+Anybody can use this template for the portfolio

 <img src="./Capture Portfolio.png" alt="the screenshot of the home page"/>